 3. Why should I make a Will?

-A Will is probably the most important document you’ll ever make your life.
+A Will is probably the most important document you’ll ever make in your life.
 Getting your affairs in order while you are still enjoying a sound mental health allows you to make these important legal decisions now, before it’s too late.

 Making a Will allows you to: